 - Our Data & Insights team mission is to “Gather and share accessible knowledge, proactively improving understanding inside and outside FutureLearn, to enable informed decision making throughout the company”.

 - Since stepping up to my new role of Director of People and Culture, my team have recently developed our vision which is to “Build a truly diverse company where individuals are empowered to be the best they can be and work together in an open way to achieve FutureLearn’s mission”.

-In addition to sharing our vision the People team have also made all of our objectives, and the work we are doing towards them, open to the entire company through Trello.
-This approach allows people to collaborate with us by adding their own feedback and ideas to the board, and they can get updates on each of our objectives through keeping an eye on the comments or the key results checklist that we’ve associated with each objective.
+In addition to sharing our vision, the People team have also made all of our objectives, and the work we are doing towards them, open to the entire company through Trello.
+This approach allows people to collaborate with us by adding their own feedback and ideas to the board.
+And they can get updates on each of our objectives by keeping an eye on the comments or the key results checklist that we’ve associated with each objective.

-The way we collaborate at FutureLearn with our various ‘customers’ is not perfect, but we are experimenting and trying to bring everyone along with us.
+The way we collaborate at FutureLearn with our various ‘customers’ is not perfect.
+However, we are experimenting and trying to bring everyone along with us.
 We’d love to hear more about how you collaborate with your ‘customers’ (users, suppliers, shareholders, employees & anyone else you service) and answer any questions you have about how this agile principle can help you in your day-to-day work.